Car Hire in Croatia

 The minimum age to rent a car is 18 years old and with some suppliers for people over 75 years of age, this can be different between car categories.
 Young driver surcharges may apply to many car rental companies for people under 25 years of age.
 This information is visible in the search engine with Orbit Car Hire.
 Accidents are something we do not control, therefore it is important to keep in mind what kind of coverage you have.
 At Orbit Car Hire, you can buy additional coverage so you can travel around Croatia without worry.
 In Croatia, you drive on the right side of the road.
 For the countries that drive on the left lane, this can be confusing but good to know before you begin the journey.

 Keep in mind road signs and speed while driving around the country.
+You can read all our driving tips in Croatia right here!

 Find a cheap car hire deal in Croatia